1. Doesn't the school district already provide busing?

-5. With a District this large, why are only nine schools getting service?
+5. With a District this large, why are only eleven schools getting service?

-The money available through Measure J is only enough to operate 18 buses.
-Even with that many buses, it is necessary to serve all the middle schools first, then use the same buses to go out to the elementary schools.
-This "tiering" of service is necessary to get the most service out of the buses we have.
+The money available through Measure J is only enough to operate the 23 buses TRAFFIX has in its fleet.
+Even with that many buses, it is necessary to serve all the middle schools first, then use the same buses to go to the elementary schools.
+These service "tiers" allow us to serve more students and are necessary to get the most service out of the buses we have.

 6. Is the school district operating the buses?

 No. SRVUSD does not have the funding or equipment to run the service.
 TRAFFIX conducted a formal bidding process to hire a private bus operator that would provide the greatest reliability, experience and safety at the most competitive rate.
 First Student, a nationally-recognized student transportation operator was selected to operate the TRAFFIX service.
-This made it possible to provide new buses and the most routing and service for the funding we have.
+This made it possible to provide new buses, routing and service for the funding we have.

 7. How safe are the buses?